Mark-MDO47/Know-How-Arduino-SteamPunk-Goggles/README.md

 Thanks Fr.
 Robert Ballecer and Bryan Burnett for the shout-out!!!
 Sorry my Google Plus post was such a jaw buster!

 ## FURTHER UPDATE:
-For a description of differences between the this build and the KnowHow build, see
+For a description of differences between the this build and the KnowHow build (other than software changes above), see
 * https://github.com/Mark-MDO47/Know-How-Arduino-SteamPunk-Goggles/blob/master/KnowHowBuildInstructions.md

 For a schematic-style wiring diagram of this build, see the KiCad directory or